mitogen-hq/mitogen/docs/services.rst

 Service

 * User-supplied class with explicitly exposed methods.
-* Identified in calls by its canonical name (e.g. mypkg.mymod.MyClass).
 * May be auto-imported/constructed in a child from a parent simply by calling it
+* Identified in calls by its canonical name (e.g. mypkg.mymod.MyClass) by default, but may use any naming scheme the configured activator understands.
 * Children receive refusals if the class is not already activated by a aprent
 * Has an associated Select instance which may be dynamically loaded with receivers over time, on_message_received() invoked if any receiver becomes